-(Glorious Mysteries prayed in the pullman on the return to Sacro Cuore, omitting the litany and concluding with the Magnificat)
+(Glorious Mysteries will be prayed, omitting the litany and concluding with the following introduction to the Magnificat.)

-Guide: Like Mary, we thank the Lord for the graces we have received this day and for the wonders He has granted us in this meeting with the Pope and the Church.
+Guide: Like Mary, 'woman of hope' we thank the Lord for the graces we have received this day and for the wonders He has granted us in this meeting with the Pope and the Church.